 That’s why you need to ensure your hosting provider has a good reputation for resolving customer support requests and also offers support via live chat and phone 24/7.

-Do I need to have domain and hosting from the same provider?
+Do I need to have a domain and hosting from the same provider?

 Not necessarily.
 Many hosting providers offer a free domain along with your hosting account subscription.
 This makes it easy for you to set up an online store.
 You can manage both your domain and hosting under a single account.